libktx/ktx/scene2d/README.md

   }
 }
 ```

+This was a design choice - instead of basically duplicating the whole `Scene2D` widgets API in method parameters, we
+decided to simply expose the widgets themselves instance during building.

 You basically have full access to the `Scene2D` widgets API - type-safe Kotlin builders is just syntax sugar.
 Some
 properties are Kotlin-compatible (`color = Color.RED`), most are not (`setWrap(true)`), but it should be pretty